- Using a dedicated software program to fix the GDI+Windows error in Windows 11 is one of the most straightforward ways to approach the problem.

-What can I do if I get the GDI+Windows error in Windows 11?
+What can I do if I get the GDI+Windows error?

-- Press the Windows + S key to open the Search bar, then type cmd, and right-click on the most relevant result to run it as an Administrator.
+- To enter the Search bar, press the Windows + S keys together.
+Type cmd into the search bar and right-click on the most relevant result to run it as an administrator.

 - Type or paste in the following command and press Enter: